DS202-at-ISU/lab-1-lab1_team13/README.md

 We didn't realize we needed to install Git to make this process run smoothly.
 All of class time was spent trying to understand the lab instructions.
 Finding a time to meet, outside of class, was challenging.
 The file would not open on everyone's laptops, Abi's access was denied to save the changes "Error saving; access denied".
-I struggled to get my email and username saved, in order to push and pull the code.
+I struggled to get my email and username saved for the configuration, in order to push and pull the code.